-- 1 Click New.
-The New Hungarian Name Set dialog box opens (Figure 3-24 on page 115). - 2 Replace Untitled in the uppermost field with a unique name for the name set. - 3 Click Create.
-After you click Create, the Add, Edit, and Delete buttons are enabled. - 4 Select the applicable language to apply to this new name set.
-Choices include Visual Basic .NET or Visual C# .NET.
+1 Click New.

+The New Hungarian Name Set dialog box opens (Figure 3-24 on page 112).

+- 2 Replace Untitled in the uppermost field with a unique name for the name set. - 3 Click Create.

+After you click Create, the Add, Edit, and Delete buttons are enabled.

+4 Select the applicable language to apply to this new name set.

 Once you select the language, the Rule Manager verifies the new name.

+🛧 New Hungarian Name Set ×

+New Hungaian Name Set]

+✓ Visual Basic.Net ✓ Visual C# ✓ Visual C# ✓ Visual C# ✓ Visual C# A dd

+Variable Type 🛆 Prefix D elete

+Locat

+Member

+Public:

+OK C lose H elp